JBoss.orgCommunity Documentation

 </plannerBenchmark>

-The following solverBenchmarkRankingType
+The following solverBenchmarkRankingTypes are supported:

-(default): Maximize the overall score, so minimize the overall cost if
+TOTAL_SCORE (default): Maximize the overall score, so minimize the overall cost if

 all solutions would be executed.

-: Minimize the worst case scenario.
+WORST_SCORE: Minimize the worst case scenario.

-: Maximize the overall ranking.
+TOTAL_RANKING: Maximize the overall ranking.
 Use this if your datasets differ greatly

-in size or difficulty, producing a difference in Score
+in size or difficulty, producing a difference in Score magnitude.

-You can also use a custom ranking, by implementing a Comparator
+You can also use a custom ranking, by implementing a Comparator:

 <solverBenchmarkRankingComparatorClass>...TotalScoreSolverBenchmarkRankingComparator</solverBenchmarkRankingComparatorClass>